lw8192/Red-Team-Dev/Python/Coding_Interview.md

     if "ace" in "trace"
     string[start:end:step]    #end - not included
     s.find("hi")   #searches string s for a substring and returns starting index
+fstrings: formatted string literals.
+Easy way to print out strings.

+    f"words and stuff {string_variable} and {age +5}"
+    "words and stuff {} and {}".format(string_variable, age)    #older way of inserting vars
+Check if 2 strings are a palindrome:

+    return string_a == string_b[::-1]
+Strings module:

+    import string
+    string.digits    #returns string of digits only
+    string.ascii_lowercase    #only lowercase chars.
+See docs for more.
 ## Lists
 Common interview questions: reversing a linked list, operations on a list with a given critera, modifying a list in place, testing if 2 words are palindromes